boracatalbas/signup-form/README.md

-Signup-form with using :
+Signup form with using
--ReactJS
+ReactJS,
--React Router
+React Router,
--SASS
+SASS,
--FramerMotion
+FramerMotion,
 and it has phone design between 320px and 480px

 ![p1](https://github.com/boracatalbas/signup-form/assets/98648040/fa536df6-b1de-46a6-9964-ff7fb0a4b22d)